SinPi310/Design_LAB/README.md

 ## Demonstration Video 🎥

-See how the system works in practice: [🎥 Watch the video on YouTube](https://youtu.be/7b1KZdM2IWs).
+See how the system works in practice: [Watch the demo on YouTube](https://youtu.be/7b1KZdM2IWs).

 ---